-24(i) Leasing or otherwise allowing the use of property owned, occupied, or controlled by 25any person, corporation, or other entity for any of the activities conducted lawfully in accordance 26with this chapter.

-27Selling, offering for sale, transferring, transporting, or delivering cannabis to (i) 28establishments licensed to process or sell cannabis under the laws of other states if the person or 29business entity has obtained a current, valid license to operate a cannabis transporter, cannabis 30 product manufacturing facility, limited manufacturer, or cannabis cultivation facility or is acting in 31his or her capacity as an owner, employee, or agent of a cannabis transporter, cannabis product manufacturing facility, or cannabis cultivation facility.
-32

-- 33II.
-No sales to consumers may begin until the liquor commissioner certifies there is a 34sufficient supply of cannabis and cannabis products to begin sales. - 35

-318-F:19 Proof of Purchaser's Identity.
+- (i) Leasing or otherwise allowing the use of property owned, occupied, or controlled by any person, corporation, or other entity for any of the activities conducted lawfully in accordance with this chapter. - (j) Selling, offering for sale, transferring, transporting, or delivering cannabis to establishments licensed to process or sell cannabis under the laws of other states if the person or business entity has obtained a current, valid license to operate a cannabis transporter, cannabis product manufacturing facility, limited manufacturer, or cannabis cultivation facility or is acting in his or her capacity as an owner, employee, or agent of a cannabis transporter, cannabis product manufacturing facility, or cannabis cultivation facility. - II.
+No sales to consumers, including from cannabis retail outlets with dual-use certificates, may begin until the liquor and cannabis commissioner certifies there is a sufficient supply of cannabis and cannabis products to begin sales. - 318-F:19 Proof of Purchaser's Identity.

-36 I. For the purposes of this chapter, any person or entity making the sale of cannabis, 37 cannabis products, or cannabis accessories to any purchaser whose age is in question shall require

-1 and may accept any official documentation listed in RSA 179:8 as proof that the purchaser is 21 $\mathbf{2}$ years of age or older.

-3 II.
-Photographic identification presented under this section shall be consistent with the appearance of the person and shall not be expired and shall be correct and free of alteration, erasure, 4 $\mathbf{5}$ blemish, or other impairment.

-6 III.
-The establishment of all of the following facts by a cannabis retail outlet or an agent or $\mathbf{7}$ employee of a cannabis retail outlet making a sale of cannabis or cannabis accessories to a person 8 under the age of 21 shall constitute an affirmative defense to any prosecution for such sale:

-(a) That the person presented what an ordinary and prudent person would believe to be 10 valid documentation of a type listed in RSA 179:8.

-11 That the sale was made in good faith relying upon such documentation and (b) 12appearance in the reasonable belief that the person was 21 years of age or older.

-318-F:20 Enforcement Activity Verifying Noncompliance.

-14I.
-Except as provided in this section, it shall be a violation to sell any cannabis, cannabis 15product, cannabis accessories or cannabis paraphernalia to a minor during enforcement activity 16initiated solely for the purpose of verifying noncompliance with RSA 318-F:19.
-It shall be a 17misdemeanor to knowingly sell cannabis, cannabis product, or cannabis paraphernalia to a minor at 18the time of any such enforcement activity.
-The commission shall retain the right to require the 19licensee in such a circumstance to initiate additional training of its staff or individual employee.
-20This section shall not apply to law enforcement initiatives involving surveillance, investigations, or 21criminal complaints of violations of RSA 318-F:19.
+- I. For the purposes of this chapter, any person or entity making the sale of cannabis, cannabis products, or cannabis accessories to any purchaser whose age is in question shall require and may accept any official documentation listed in RSA 179:8 as proof that the purchaser is 21 years of age or older. - II.
+Photographic identification presented under this section shall be consistent with the appearance of the person and shall not be expired and shall be correct and free of alteration, erasure, blemish, or other impairment. - III.
+The establishment of all of the following facts by a cannabis retail outlet or an agent or employee of a cannabis retail outlet making a sale of cannabis or cannabis accessories to a person under the age of 21 shall constitute an affirmative defense to any prosecution for such sale: - (a) That the person presented what an ordinary and prudent person would believe to be valid documentation of a type listed in RSA 179:8. - (b) That the sale was made in good faith relying upon such documentation and appearance in the reasonable belief that the person was 21 years of age or older. - 318-F:20 Enforcement Activity Verifying Noncompliance. - I. Except as provided in this section, it shall be a violation to sell any cannabis, cannabis product, cannabis accessories or cannabis paraphernalia to a minor during enforcement activity initiated solely for the purpose of verifying noncompliance with RSA 318-F:19.
+It shall be a misdemeanor to knowingly sell cannabis, cannabis product, or cannabis paraphernalia to a minor at the time of any such enforcement activity.
+The commission shall retain the right to require the licensee in such a circumstance to initiate additional training of its staff or individual employee.